b3ntl3ys/Bulk-Video-Converter-Encoder-Gui-for-ffmpeg/README.md

-# Bulk-video-converter
+Bulk Video Converter with GPU Acceleration

-Bulk video converter with Gui PyQt and FFmpeg to Encode videos with hardware accel Nvidia
+The Bulk Video Converter is a user-friendly application built with PyQt and FFmpeg, designed to encode videos efficiently using Nvidia hardware acceleration.

+Requirements:

+Python
+PyQt5
-To use the Bulk-video-converter application, you need to have Python, PyQt5, FFmpeg FFmpeg,FFplay,FFprobe to be in same folder or in system path
+FFmpeg, FFplay, FFprobe (Should be in the same folder or added to the system path) Key Features:

+User-friendly GUI powered by PyQt.
+Utilizes FFmpeg for video encoding with support for Nvidia hardware acceleration.
+Automatic detection of FFmpeg installation.
+If FFmpeg is not detected, the application prompts the user to download, install, and add it to the system path.